unitaryfund/metriq-client/README.md

 from metriq import MetriqClient

 #in your CLI, run the command: export METRIQ_CLIENT_API_KEY=<the key you get from the website>
-#and this will import it for all examples on your local directory
+#On a UNIX or LINUX system, you can put this inside a .bashrc or .env.
+For windows, put it into your enviornment variables
 client = MetriqClient(token=os.environ["METRIQ_CLIENT_API_KEY"])
 print(client.hello())
 >>> {'status': 'API is working', 'message': 'This is the Metriq public REST API.'}